-For all Sacraments please contact the rectory:
+For all Sacraments, please contact the Parish Office:

 Baptism is the first of three Sacraments by which a person becomes Catholic.
 In the Sacrament the person becomes a child of God, and an heir of Heaven.
 The journey of faith and discipleship begin in Baptism, Original Sin is removed, and the newly baptized becomes part of the family of the Church.

 For a child to be baptized at St. Ignatius Loyola, the parents should be registered, practicing members of the Parish.
 As a parent requests Baptism, the Church has a minimal expectation that they will see to it that their child has the opportunity to grow in faith.

 According to Church Law, a child must have at least one Godparent who is a baptized, confirmed, practicing Catholic.
 Parents may not be sponsors for their own child’s Baptism.
 One who is not Catholic, but certainly a Christian, may act as a witness to the Baptism.

 "Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you."

 In the Sacrament of the Holy Eucharist we truly become one with Christ as we receive His Body and Blood.
 His Real Presence, Body, Blood, Soul and Divinity, is a gift not only for the Church, but for all of us as we journey in faith to be His disciples.
 He is given as real food for our journey to His eternal Kingdom of Heaven.
 Reception of Holy Communion in the Catholic Church signifies and is a communion with Christ and His Mystical Body, the Church.

 Children generally receive First Communion during 2nd Grade at St. Ignatius Loyola School.
 Children must be enrolled in the religious education program for at least one year before the year in which they are admitted to Holy Communion.